NU-Digital-Cultures/Trout/README.md

 Given the semantic terminology of the brief implies a necessity to "expose" and "reveal", we decided that this agenda lended itself usefully to data advocacy approaches.
 We therefore, through **Tenant Talk**, aim to make visible both the implications of unethical landlord treatment and economic gentrification on student tenants (see section 4 for more detail), whilst adhering in line with data protection standards (see section 7 for more detail).
 For our team, such a wide-ranging agenda meant creating a more complex, three-fold approach to our app's components: a **Tenant Tales** interactive map, a **Tenant Handbook**, and a **Tenant Roundup** section.
 <br>

+## This is the opening page of our app:

 <img width="249" alt="Screenshot 2024-05-08 at 16 18 34" src="https://github.com/NU-Digital-Cultures/Trout/assets/160641654/16b47a48-d81b-4311-8e4b-68cb75232ddd">
 <br>